SaiBalaji-PSS/ObjectCapture-App/README.md

 A MacOS app built using Swift, Appkit, RealityKit Object capture which uses a series of 2D images to construct a 3D Mesh with textures, lighting.
-The app has built-in model viewer which uses Metal graphics API to render the preview of the generated 3D Model.
+The app has built-in model viewer which uses Scenekit with metal to render the preview of the generated 3D Model.